cdimitroulas/rails-wikinimous/README.md

-# README
+README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This is a basic Ruby on Rails application which is designed to act as a Wikipedia platform.

+Users can sign-up, login and logout of the application and will be able to write a new article or view, edit and delete the articles available on the page.